 “Functionality and beauty are the very essence of the Italian civilization.
 From the beginning Italian genius has tended to be practical, down-to-earth and concerned with getting things done, but is has also emphasized form, harmony and radiance.”

 – Mary Desmond Pinkowish and Peter D’Epiro in Sprezzatura: 50 Ways Italian Genius Shaped the World

 Italy provides models of excellence in various business industries.
 Being made, styled, and designed in Italy has become, over time, synonymous with high-quality products and processes.
 This course will focus on the most important fields that have contributed to the success of the “made in Italy” brand and label; that is, the industrial design, fashion, accessories, that leverage also on craftsmanship and “made in Italy” as a success factor.

-Course-related fee: A fee to cover the costs of required site visits will be billed from Syracuse (Spring 2018 fee = $60).
+Course-related fee: A fee will be charged to cover Florence site visits (Spring 2019 fee = $60).

 Department: Business Administration